bachnxuan/Online-Clock/README.md

 # Online Clock
-The Online Clock
+The Online Clock \n
-It find time zone by ip
+It find time zone by ip \n
-and after 0.1 second
+and after 0.1 second \n
 is update time.